justinwasilenko/Unity-Style-Guide/README.md

 To create Foldout Groups there are 2 options in Unity.

-* The first is to define a `[Serializable]
-public class` inside the main class however this can have a performance impact.
+* The first is to define a `[Serializable] public Class` inside the main class however this can have a performance impact.
 This allows the use of the same variable name to be shared.
 * The second option is to use the Foldout Group Attribute available with [Odin Inspector](https://odininspector.com/).

 ```